-Termination: PVH views termination as a remedy of last resort, given the harm to workers that can result.
-We, therefore, first seek to remediate issues through direct engagement with the supplier or factory or, where structural in nature, in conjunction with civil society, industry organizations and/or governmental authorities.
-We generally will terminate a relationship with a supplier or factory only if (i) it fails to remediate issues uncovered by an audit, or (ii) we identify what we would consider an egregious violation of our policies or guidelines, and remediation is not appropriate or feasible (e.g., child or forced labor).
+Termination: PVH views termination of a supplier or factory relationship as a remedy of last resort, given the harm to workers that can result.
+We, therefore, first seek to remediate issues through direct engagement with the supplier or factory or in conjunction with civil society, industry organizations and/or governmental authorities.
+We generally will terminate a relationship with a supplier or factory only if (i) it fails to remediate issues uncovered by an audit, or (ii) we identify what we would consider an egregious violation of our policies or guidelines, and remediation is not appropriate or feasible (e.g., forced and child labor).